open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 Passive Checks
 ~~~~~~~~~~~~~~

-A passive check is a special kind of ability check that doesn’t involve
+A passive check is a special kind of ability check that doesn't involve
 any die rolls.
 Such a check can represent the average result for a task
 done repeatedly, such as searching for secret doors over and over again,
 or can be used when the GM wants to secretly determine whether the
 characters succeed at something without rolling dice, such as noticing a
 hidden monster.

-Here’s how to determine a character’s total for a passive check:
+Here's how to determine a character's total for a passive check:

 10 + all modifiers that normally apply to the check